Resistor52/terraform-cloud-workstation/workbook/Step_5.md

 2. Navigate back to the CloudShell and click in the terminal to plant your curser.
 3. Paste in the following command:
-`aws ec2 create-key-pair --key-name cloud_workstation --query 'KeyMaterial' --output text > cloud_workstation`
+`aws ec2 create-key-pair --key-name cloud_workstation --query 'KeyMaterial' --output text > cloud_workstation.pem`
 4. Type `ls -als cloud_workstation` to see the new file with its permissions.
 5. Type `chmod 400 cloud_workstation` to change them so that the SSH client does not throw an error.